xrexonx/csv-to-sql-py/README.md

 ### To verify
     * Check length after migration
-    * Create random query to oracle DB and mysql DB then match both results
+    * Create random query to source DB and destination DB then match both results

 ## TODO
 Refactor into dynamic migration scripts and use class for the implementation